adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 end
 ```

 An `embedded_schema` is useful when you don't intend to work with a database.
-To make this schema work with a database, the modification is very simple!
-We'll use the macro [`schema/2`](https://hexdocs.pm/ecto/Ecto.Schema.html#schema/2) which takes the table name as the first argument so that when we use our `Repo`, it will know where to read/write the data from/to.
+To make this schema work with a database the only modification needed is very simple!
+We'll use the macro [`schema/2`](https://hexdocs.pm/ecto/Ecto.Schema.html#schema/2) which takes the table name as the first argument so that when we use our `Repo` it will know where to read/write the data from/to.

 ```elixir
 defmodule SuperStore.Catalog.Product do